rackerlabs/rackspace-how-to/content/skype-for-business/skype-for-business-faq.md

 **Show pictures of contacts** .

 This will remove pictures from your contacts list.
-It will also eliminate pictures of sender and receiver from IM and group conversations, and it will remove your own picture from Skype for Business as well.
+It will also eliminate pictures of sender and receiver from instant messages(IM) and group conversations, and it will remove your own picture from Skype for Business.

 #### How many contacts can I have?

 The default maximum number of contacts that can be added is 1000.
-But your actual limit is set by your support team, so contact them if it seems you've hit your limit or if you're not sure what it is in your organization.

 #### How do I create a group?

-1. In the Skype for Business main window, on your Contacts list, right-click any group name (for example, **Other Contacts** ), then click **Create New Group** .
+1. In the Skype for Business main window, on your **Contacts** list, right-click any group name, then click **Create New Group**.

-    Or, click **Add a Contact** and then select **Create a New Group**.
+    Alternatively, you can click **Add a Contact** and then select **Create a New Group**.

-2. In the space that now opens up at bottom of the window, type over the phrase *New Group* to give your group a descriptive name.
+2. In the space that opens up at bottom of the window, type over the phrase *New Group* to give your group a descriptive name.

 #### How do I organize my contacts by location, department, or other criteria?

 Create a new group based on the category you need.
-For instance, you might create a group called "Headquarters staff" and add contacts to that group.
+For instance, you might create a group called _Headquarters staff_ and add contacts to that group.

 #### How do I get added to or removed from a list of delegates?

-Depending on your authorization within your organization, there are two methods of modifying deligate lists.
+Depending on your authorization within your organization, there are two methods of modifying delegate lists.

 -   To be added to or removed from a delegate list, you need to ask the owner of the list to make the change.
 The delegate lists are created